rickparrish/TelnetDoor/readme.txt

 -E		Turn on local echo (default is for server to echo)

-If you don't specify a server with the -S parameter then the servers listed in servers.ini will be displayed to the user.
+-M		Specify a different menu file (default is TelnetDoor.ini)

+Examples:

+TelneteDoor.exe -L -Sbbs.ftelnet.ca -P23
+Connecto to bbs.ftelnet.ca:23 in local mode

+TelnetDoor.exe -D*DOOR32
+Display the contents of TelnetDoor.ini (-D passes the dropfile, *DOOR32 is how GameSrv would pass the dropfile path)

+TelnetDoor.exe -D*DOOR32 -MAmigaBBSes
+Display the contents of AmigaBBSes.ini instead of TelnetDoor.ini

+Notes for displaying a list of servers:

-If a servers-header.ans exists, this header will be displayed before the list of servers.
+If a TelnetDoor-Header.ans exists, this header will be displayed before the list of servers.

-If a servers.ans exists, this screen will be displayed INSTEAD OF the list of servers.
-This means servers.ans will have to include the list of servers.
+If a TelnetDoor.ans exists, this screen will be displayed INSTEAD OF the list of servers.
+This means TelnetDoor.ans will have to include the list of servers.